Persepolis (film): Animation and design

 The animation team worked alongside Satrapi to gain a detailed understanding of the types of graphic images she deemed necessary for accuracy.
-Following her guidelines, the animators, such as interviewee Marc Jousset, commented on their use of the "tradition animation techniques" Satrapi requested to keep the drawings simple and avoid the "more high-tech techniques" that "would look dated".
+Following her guidelines, the animators, such as Marc Jousset, commented on their use of the "traditional animation techniques" Satrapi requested to keep the drawings simple and avoid the "more high-tech techniques" that "would look dated".
 Satrapi's vision, according to Jousset, involved a lot of focus on the characters' natural, humane physical imperfections.

-During their initial stages of production, the animation team attempted to use 2D image techniques "on pen tablets," but were immediately unsatisfied with the product due to the lack of definition, Jousset has said.
+During their initial stages of production, the animation team attempted to use 2D image techniques "on pen tablets", but were immediately unsatisfied with the product due to the lack of definition, Jousset has said.
 Applying traditional techniques as simple as paper and ink to the production allowed Satrapi to use methods she was familiar with.
-As a result, Satrapi crafted an image depiction she, herself, would recognize as her own work, and thus, her own story.
-"It was clear that a traditional animation technique was perfectly suited to Marjane's and Vincent's idea of the film".
+As a result, Satrapi crafted a depiction she recognized as her own work, and thus her own story.